 I’ve also read accounts of people with terminal diseases who continue to go about their daily lives, as though nothing has changed.
 Think what you will of U.S. Senator John McCain, but I watched him march right back into congress not long after being told he was dying of brain cancer.
 As far as he was concerned, he still had work to do and it wasn’t going to be over until he breathed his last.
 It’s worth remembering that he also spent five and a half years as a P.O.W. in Vietnam.
 It seems to me that a prisoner of war or someone facing a terminal diagnosis would have more reason to complain than I would.
-I sometimes contemplate what my state of mind be like if I knew I was dying soon.
+I often contemplate what my state of mind be like if I knew I was dying.
 I can’t say how I would take it, but studying people like this makes my problems seem a whole lot smaller.

 Yes, I know.
 Someone always chimes in with a reminder about how not everyone is that strong.
 Well, obviously not.
 If everyone were that strong, there would be more successful billionaires, fewer suicides, and probably zero demand for antidepressants.
 But of the ones who really are that strong, NONE of them were born that way.
 Our ancestors struggled with difficulties we can’t even imagine.
 Their strong minds were developed by facing actual threats to their survival from the time they were young.
 REAL PROBLEMS, not minor inconveniences.
 We might not have to face such hardships today, but we can still strengthen our minds by tackling smaller challenges regularly – and willingly.
 As it turns out, developing mental strength isn’t all that different from developing physical strength.